srinivasgpc/srinivasgpc/README.md

 <br />
 <br />
 <h3>
-  i'm a fan of React.js, but i do some other stuff too :hammer:
+  I'm a fan of React.js, but i do some other stuff too :hammer:
 </h3>

 <p >